PerMalmberg/CppFSM/README.md

 ***Note:*** When enqueueing an event it will remain queued until the state returns from whatever work it is performing, so make sure not to create infinite/waiting loops in your states.

 ##Changing states
-Like events, when telling the FSM to set a new state, it is actually queued until the current state returns relinquishes control to the FSM.
+Like events, when telling the FSM to set a new state, it is actually queued until the current state relinquishes control to the FSM.

  As such, calling ```GetFSM().SetState( std::make_unique<TheNewState>( ... ) ); ``` and then performing additional work is safe, although the program flow becomes clearer when you do not.